StarRocks/starrocks/docs/loading/Loading_intro.md

     If the memory capacity of the machine on which the BE resides is M, the maximum amount of memory that can be consumed for load jobs is calculated as follows: `M x 90% x 90% x 30%`.

+### System variable configurations

+You can configure the following [system variable](../reference/System_variable.md):

+- `query_timeout`

+  The query timeout duration.
+Unit: seconds.
+Value range: `1` to `259200`.
+Default value: `300`.
+This variable will act on all query statements in the current connection, as well as INSERT statements.

 ## Troubleshooting

 For more information, see [FAQ about data loading](../faq/loading/Loading_faq.md).